-Impacts to listed species: The listed species found on Nestucca Bay NWR is the threatened coho salmon, Pacific smelt (eulachon), and green sturgeon.
+Impacts to listed species: The listed species found on Siletz Bay NWR are the threatened coho salmon, Pacific smelt (eulachon), and green sturgeon.
 Effects from bank fishing and clamming access on coho and green sturgeon are expected to be negligible.
-The highest potential for impacts to this species is from accidental capture during fishing for other species.
-Impacts to this fish species are minimized through adopting state regulations for fishing in Nestucca Bay and by the small scope and limited capacity of this new fishing opportunity.
+The highest potential for impacts to these species is from accidental capture during fishing for other species.
+Impacts to this fish species are minimized through adopting state regulations for fishing in Siletz Bay and by the small scope and limited capacity of this new fishing opportunity.
 It is expected no impact or a neutral effect on eulachon will occur because of fishing activities.
 In addition, specific public education (e.g., handouts) can assist in raising awareness and preventing undue impacts to these species.

-Sport fishing in waters containing coho salmon is an approved recreational activity by the National Marine Fisheries Service under a Section 7 consultation of the Endangered Species Act within a Biological Opinion (PFMC 1999) and under ODFW's "Oregon Coastal Coho, coastal Rivers Coho Sports Fishery" Fisheries and Management Plan (National Marine Fisheries Service concurred with under limit 4 of the Endangered Species Act 4(d) rule; ODFW 2009, NMFS 2009).
+Sport fishing in waters containing coho salmon is an approved recreational activity by the National Marine Fisheries Service under a Section 7 consultation of the Endangered Species Act within a Biological Opinion (Pacific Fisheries Management Council [PFMC] 1999) and under ODFW's "Oregon Coastal Coho, Coastal Rivers Coho Sports Fishery" Fisheries and Management Plan (National Marine Fisheries Service concurred with under limit 4 of the Endangered Species Act 4(d) rule; ODFW 2009, NMFS 2009).